-- This measure is related to: - 0251: Vascular Access-Functional Arteriovenous Fistula (AVF) or AV Graft or Evaluation for Placement - o 0256: Hemodialysis Vascular Access-Minimizing use of catheters as Chronic Dialysis Access - o 0257: Hemodialysis Vascular Access-Maximizing Placement of Arterial Venous Fistula (AVF) - o 2978: Hemodialysis Vascular Access: Long-term Catheter Rate - The Committee was unable to discuss related and competing measures during the in-person meeting and will have the opportunity to do so during the post-comment call.
+- This measure is related to: - 0251: Vascular Access-Functional Arteriovenous Fistula (AVF) or AV Graft or Evaluation for Placement - 0256: Hemodialysis Vascular Access-Minimizing use of catheters as Chronic Dialysis Access - 0257: Hemodialysis Vascular Access-Maximizing Placement of Arterial Venous Fistula (AVF) - o 2978: Hemodialysis Vascular Access: Long-term Catheter Rate - The Committee was unable to discuss related and competing measures during the in-person meeting and had the opportunity to do so during the post-comment call.
+The Committee determined these measures were related but did not need to be further harmonized.